3 Ways Districts Can Better Handle Student Health Records

 So how can you ensure that your district is a better steward of student health records?

 The first step is to work closely with your legal counsel to clarify your district’s responsibilities when it comes to student data and privacy.
-For example, are you required to abide by both FERPA and HIPAA?
-Depending on your organization’s unique situation, both may apply.
-It’s important to know exactly what is required of your organization under these laws and others.
+It’s important to know exactly what is required of your organization under laws such as FERPA.
 Your state may have its own student records laws and regulations, so be sure that you fully understand those as well.

 Then, adopt consistent policies regarding the privacy of student data.
 Again, this is something you should work on with your legal counsel’s assistance and review.
 Once this is done, don’t forget to review your district’s relationships with all vendors in light of conformity with these policies.